Skip to main content

 Dozens of peer-reviewed studies have appeared in recent years, opening the door to a new therapeutic era.
 Below is a selection of the most influential studies:

-Psilocybin in major depression (JAMA Psychiatry, 2021) - Clinical trials in adults with MDD showed rapid and sustained improvement in depressive symptoms after psilocybin-assisted therapy.
+• Psilocybin for Major Depressive Disorder (JAMA Psychiatry, 2021) — A clinical trial in adults with MDD showed rapid and sustained improvement in depressive symptoms following psilocybin-assisted therapy.

-Psilocybin vs. escitalopram (NEJM, 2021) - A double-blind study compared psilocybin with a widely used antidepressant.
-The results: similar effectiveness, but psilocybin showed stronger improvements on secondary measures such as well-being and quality of life.
+• Psilocybin vs. escitalopram (NEJM, 2021) — A double-blind study compared psilocybin with a commonly used antidepressant.
+The results: comparable effectiveness, but psilocybin showed greater improvements on secondary measures such as well-being and quality of life.

-Single-dose psilocybin in depression (JAMA, 2023) - One guided dose led to rapid symptom reduction with a favorable safety profile; follow-up study on durability ongoing.
+• Single-dose psilocybin for depression (JAMA, 2023) — A single supervised dose led to rapid symptom relief with a favorable safety profile; follow-up research on long-term effects is ongoing.

-Psilocybin in alcohol dependence (JAMA Psychiatry, 2022) - In a randomized trial of 93 participants, patients who received psilocybin drank significantly less heavily than the placebo group.
+• Psilocybin for Alcohol Addiction (JAMA Psychiatry, 2022) — In a randomized trial involving 93 participants, patients who received psilocybin drank significantly less heavily than the placebo group.

-MDMA-assisted therapy in PTSD (Nature Medicine, 2021 & 2023) - Phase 3 studies show MDMA combined with psychotherapy greatly reduced PTSD symptoms and was generally well tolerated.
+• MDMA-assisted therapy for PTSD (Nature Medicine) — Phase 3 studies show that MDMA, when combined with psychotherapy, significantly reduced PTSD symptoms and was generally well tolerated.

-Psilocybin and smoking cessation (Johns Hopkins, 2014-2021) - Pilot study and follow-up showed unusually high abstinence rates in smokers receiving psilocybin supported therapy.
+• Psilocybin and Smoking Cessation (Johns Hopkins, 2014–2021) — A pilot study and follow-up showed unusually high abstinence rates among smokers who received psilocybin in combination with therapy.

-LSD in existential anxiety and cluster headaches (Switzerland, 2014-2024) - Studies indicate marked reductions in anxiety and headache frequency with low and medium doses of LSD, with a favorable safety profile.
+• LSD for Anxiety and Cluster Headaches (Switzerland, 2014–2024) — Studies indicate a clear reduction in anxiety and headache frequency with low- to moderate-dose LSD, along with a favorable safety profile.

-Australia & Canada as pioneers (2023-2025) - Reclassification and special consent programs allow physicians to prescribe or supervise psychedelic therapy, providing practical clinical data outside the laboratory.
+• Australia & Canada as Pioneers (2023–2025) — Through reclassification and special authorization programs, doctors can prescribe or supervise psychedelic therapy, yielding practical clinical data outside the laboratory.

 How strong is the research?